negarloloshahvar/Case-Study-Analyzing-Job-Market-Data-in-Power-BI/README.md

 At 3,462, Data Engineer had the highest Count of Job Postings and was 14,952.17% higher than Data Science Manager, which had the lowest Count of Job Postings at 23.
 Data Engineer accounted for 47.74% of Count of Job Postings.
 Across all 5 Job Titles, Count of Job Postings ranged from 23 to 3,462.

+In the next step of our EDA, we are interested in identifying influential factors on job market trend.
+One of the integral parts of a job is the compensation.
+Here, we analyse the effect of years of experience on each jab's offered salary.

 ## Step 2: Analyzing Market Trends

 ## Step 3: Building Dashboard